General Benjamin Lincoln House

 The General Benjamin Lincoln House is a National Historic Landmark at 181 North Street in Hingham, Massachusetts, United States.
 It was the birthplace and principal residence of Continental Army Major General Benjamin Lincoln (1733–1810), a well-respected military leader of the American Revolutionary War.
-The home was built in 1665 by Thomas “The Cooper” Lincoln.
+The earliest standing portion of the house likely was built in the 1720s, partly with reused earlier materials.
 The last major modifications to the house were probably undertaken by General Lincoln in the late 18th century.

 The house had remained in the hands of Lincoln family descendants but was sold to the Hingham Historical Society in 2020.
 Tours are available by appointment.
 Changes to the interior and exterior are authorized only in consultation with Historic New England, a major regional historic preservation organization.